-- Equity markets remain attractively valued versus cash and bonds but have become more expensive on a price/ earnings multiple basis. - Consensus expectations for earnings growth in 2016 have now dropped to c.2.1% from c.7.6% at the beginning of the year. - The US equity market has broken out to the upside;further gains are possible as cash on the sidelines enters the market. - Structural issues remain the backdrop in Europe; Asia's underperformance seems to have ceased and its markets are starting to look more attractive now. - The dividend yield on pan-European equities at 3.6% offers an income uplift compared to existing corporate and government yields.
+- Equity markets remain attractively valued versus cash and bonds but have become more expensive on a price/ earnings multiple basis - Consensus expectations for earnings growth in 2016 have now dropped to c.2.5% from c.7.6% at the beginning of the year - The US market has been in a trading range for the last 12 months.
+Although it is close to its highs, it will need some good news on the economic or earnings front to make further significant progress - Structural issues remain the backdrop in Europe; Asia's underperformance seems to have ceased and its markets are starting to look more attractive now - The dividend yield on pan-European equities at 3.8% offers an income uplift compared to existing corporate and government yields.